AyeshaIrshad1337/NLP/README.md

 ElMo can handle words with different contexts used in different sentences, which GloVE unable to.
 Thus the same word with multiple meanings can have a different embeddings
 **ELMo is trained on a large text corpus comprising 5.5 billion words** **You will find code in ELMo.ipynb**
+# Universal Sentence Encoder Day (31)
+Universal Sentence Encode model is based on transfer learning and is a sentence-level encode.
+It encodes text to high dimensional vectors and finds application in text classification, semantic similarity, clustering and more.
+**It is trained on Wikipedia, web news, web question-answer pages and discussion forums**
+**You will find its code in USE.ipynb**